-ML Minor - Senior Projects
+ML Minor and ML Concentration - Senior Projects

 Interactive visualization and summarization of social circles in online social networks

 Profiling users by inferring missing attributes from their friends'

 Exploiting Longitudinal EEG Input in a Reading Tutor